 We also must start to fund real mental-healthcare.
 In 2012, Mayor Rahm Emanuel closed up the last trauma clinics in some of Chicago’s most violent neighborhoods.
 In New York, Rikers Island jails as many people with mental illnesses “as all 24 psychiatric hospitals in New York State combined,” which is reportedly 40 percent of the people jailed at Rikers.
 We have created a tremendous amount of mental illness, and in the real debt and austerity dystopia we’re living in, we have refused to treat each other for our physical and mental wounds.
 Mental health has often been a trapdoor for other forms of institutionalized social control as bad as any prison, but shifting toward preventative, supportive, and independent living care can help keep those most impacted from ending up in handcuffs or dead on the street.

 And most importantly, educating yourself about the struggles of black Americans is the best you could possibly do.
 There are many enlightening books out there that help to examine racism in this country.
-And if you’re feeling really adventurous, I recommend reading Race Matters and Just Another Nigger: My Life in the Black Panther Party.
+And if you’re feeling really adventurous, I recommend reading Race Matters.

 I hope I provided you with proof and enough knowledge to accept the violence present in our police forces in this country, the adversity and hardships that black Americans have gone through and continue to go through everyday, and the viable alternatives to policing.
 You may not want to believe it, but the future is changing.
 Please help in making this country and the world a better place for everyone regardless of skin color, religion, and socioeconomic status.